-Summary of basis for entitlement and 12 Months 30 June 2 12 Months e 30 June 2 Position assessment Date Paid Amount \$'000 Date Paid Amount \$'000 Chief Executive Officer (CEO) The remuneration package for the CEO provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the Board of Directors.
-5 August 2019 64 17 August 2018 60 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+Summary of basis for entitlement and 12 Months 30 June 2 12 Months ended 30 June 2020 Position assessment Date Paid Amount \$'000 Date Paid Amount \$'000 Chief Executive Officer (CEO) The remuneration package for the CEO provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the Board of Directors.
+15 July 2020 66 5 August 2019 64 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
 General Manager Finance (GMF) The remuneration package for the GMF provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-5 August 2019 18 17 August 2018 17 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+15 July 2020 19 5 August 2019 18 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
 General Manager Operations (GMO) The remuneration package for the GMO provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-5 August 2019 14 17 August 2018 13 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+15 July 2020 15 5 August 2019 14 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
 General Manager Human Resources (GMHR) The remuneration package for the GMHR provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-5 August 2019 17 17 August 2018 16 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+15 July 2020 18 5 August 2019 17 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.